The 1885 engraving

 likely that many paperfolding designs are much

-older than the first evidence for their
+older than the earliest evidence for their

 existence.
 Unfortunately, of course, we cannot